Global Demographics and Population Projections

 The rate of decline could change with changes in the availability and cost of birth control, anti-aging medical technologies and more available health care for an aging population.

 The biggest unknown is future medical technology that will prolong life expectancies.
+Technological advances might also decrease medical costs per capita.
 Regardless of the projection, the fastest growing age cohort in the foreseeable future is 80 years and older.
-(May decrease many health care costs)

 Countries with birthrates well below replacement and aging populations may experience accelerating decreases in population.